marcbadger/CarND-Advanced-Lane-Lines/README.md

 and re-transformed onto the road:

 ![alt text][unwarpedPreprocessed]

+Finally, I used a region of interest (seen in the Sliding windows figure below) to eliminate detections too far from where we expect them to be.
+Note that in a fully self driving setting, this would be a bad idea because you still need to detect lanes even if you're straddling one!

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.